 We are especially committed to providing students with an understanding of different human populations and a sensitivity to cultural differences.
 We do this by offering a variety of courses in all four subfields: sociocultural anthropology, archaeology, physical/biological anthropology, and linguistic anthropology.
 Our advising program, including the Teacher Advisor Program (TAP) of first-year seminars, emphasizes individual attention and a developing a lasting mentoring relationship between faculty and students.

 Our approach allows you to explore the discipline through multiple lenses—what comes into focus is a unique perspective leaving you with many avenues to craft your own interests and research.
 Anthropology opens doors to many career paths: courses provide you with analytical, reasoning and problem-solving skills critical to success in business, research, education and other professions.

-The Fleming Museum on the UVM campus includes a collection of over 24,000 objects from all over the world – it’s a treasure house of artifacts presenting opportunities for anthropological research, independent projects, internships and work study positions.
+The Fleming Museum on the UVM campus is home to a collection of over 24,000 objects from all over the world – a treasure house of artifacts, presenting opportunities for anthropological research, independent projects, internships and work study positions.
 The James B. Petersen Memorial Gallery of Native American Cultures at the Fleming is a permanent anthropological exhibit exploring the material cultures and artistic traditions of indigenous peoples of North America, including Vermont, through art and artifacts from the museum's collections.

 Hands-on field experience

 At UVM, you will gain practical field experience in courses such as Field Work in Archaeology, Methods of Ethnographic Field Work, Human Osteology and Archaeology and Laboratory Archaeology.

 Faculty members and students conduct research in places all over the globe, and influence the international nature of course offerings.
 Classes focus on a variety of cultures ranging from Latin America and the Caribbean, North America, China, Eastern Europe, Africa and South Asia.